kevinMEH/code-animations/README.md

 ## This Repository

-I've decided to release all the animations along with their project files to this repository.
-Feel free to look inside the project to see how it's done, and maybe even create your own based off mine.
-You can attribute to `github.com/kevinMEH`, or just `kevinMEH` (If you wish).
+I've decided to release all the animations to this repository.
+Please contact me if you want to look at the project files as well, I'd be more than willing to share. **Feel free to use my animations, however, please attribute to `github.com/kevinMEH` if you do**, or just `kevinMEH` (The former is preferred).

-## Notice
+## Copyright

-**The animations and project files are for learning purposes only.
-You may not copy, reproduce, distribute, publish or in any other way use my works for any purposes, commercial or personal.**
+**You may not copy, reproduce, distribute, publish or in any other way use my works without CLEARLY attributing to me (`kevinMEH`).
+You may not use my works for commercial purposes.
+You may use my works for educational (non-commercial) or personal purposes ONLY.**